lukas-blecher/Blender-DEXTR/README.md

 # Blender DEXTR

 ### Base Repository
-This repository is an application of the Deep Extreme Cut (DEXTR) [repository](https://github.com/scaelles/DEXTR-PyTorch) by scaelles for [Blender](https://www.blender.org).
+This repository is an application of the [Deep Extreme Cut (DEXTR) repository](https://github.com/scaelles/DEXTR-PyTorch) by scaelles for [Blender](https://www.blender.org).
-This enabels you to get easy masks from only a few tracking points.
+This enabels you to get automatic masks from only a few tracking points.
 A downside is that the poits are determining the bounding box of the mask.
 There is an option for padding implemnted, however the performance of the pretrained model suffers greatly.
-The model is also unable to take previous frames into account and only works on a frame to frame basis.
+This implementation is also unable to take previous frames into account and only works on a frame to frame basis.

 ### Video to Image Sequence
 The required input are the independent frames.
 For the extraction of the frames from the video, I've added the python script `framecutter.py` that saves the pictures in a compatible manner using [ffmpeg](https://www.ffmpeg.org).